amitrai12018/amitrai12018.github.io/_posts/2026-06-07-grpo-explained.md

 - always non-negative,
 - equals zero when both policies are identical,
 - computable from a single sampled output,
-- unbiased with respect to the true KL divergence.
+- its expectation corresponds to the KL regularization term used in the objective.

 For example, if: